somi2019/dataviz_final_project/README.md

-The following is a sample of products created during the _"Data Visualization and Reproducible Research"_ course in Fall 2020.
+The following is a sample of products created during the _"Data Visualization and Reproducible Research"_ course in Fall 2020.It includes 3 project,in the first mini project some analysis was done on the **World Cup Matches** data series.The second one was an analysis of **Marathon Result 2017** and finally two short analysis on **Tampa Weather** from *2016 to 2017* and *BB_top100_2015*.In these 3 projects it was required to help from a variety of functions and skills which was taught during this course.Following a brief summary of all these project could be seen:

 ## Project 01